 Make sure you update your personas regularly as your company grows, as your audience develops, and as you receive more data.
 You can then use this to create targeted marketing content and offer personalized deals to your customers.

-Knowing who your customers are, what they desire, and what they dislike, is essential to running a successful business.
+Knowing who your customers are, what they desire, and what they dislike (having a target market), is essential to running a successful business.
 If you’re just starting out, consider building your company website with a good quality website builder — they’ll give you the flexibility to adapt once you begin to understand your target audience.

 When building a persona for your core customers, you need to consider all information that could be useful to the business.